 With an innovative approach to learning, our Prep programs aim to get the most from each child.
 By prioritising a differentiated learning curriculum for each individual, the opportunity for concepts to be understood and consolidated is increased.

 Aristotle said “Educating the head without educating the heart is no education at all.”

 At King David, we place equal emphasis on the academic development of our students and on their emotional and social development.

 We have an integrated and dynamic Wellbeing program with a strong focus on understanding our emotions.
 This focus has allowed our students to develop and mature their interpersonal skills, which helps collaboration and collegiality amongst students in and outside the classroom.
 Teachers also recognise how students are feeling at the start of each lesson and how this would directly impact their learning.

-The new Junior School housing Kindergarten and Prep – Year 5 will be located on the fully refurbished Dandenong Road campus.
+The new Junior School housing Kindergarten and Prep – Year 5 is located on the fully refurbished Dandenong Road campus.

-The new front play space with kibbutz garden will also feature an underground drop off bay.
-The Prep Hub will have a separate entrance into the mansion with flexible learning areas to allow for collaborative group work.
+The new front play space with kibbutz garden features an underground drop off bay.
+The Prep Hub has a separate entrance into the mansion with flexible learning areas to allow for collaborative group work.